Toysoft/SDisk2/firmware/README.txt

 This package contains a new version of the firmware for the SDISKII with the LCD and buttons to select the NIC image.

+The are 3 compiled versions of this firmware:

+1. sdisk2_original.hex
+  This is the original SDISK II with the 16 x 2 LCD done by Victor Trucco and Fábio Belavenuto

+2. sdisk2_original_mod_nokia.hex
+  This is the original SDISK II hardware done by Victor Trucco and Fábio Belavenuto with the mod done by Alexandre Suaide in order to replace the 16 x 2 LCD with the Nokia 5110 graphical display

+3. sdisk2_nokia.hex
+  This is for the second version of the SDISK II done by Victor Trucco already with the Nokia 5110 graphical display and USB connection to update the firmware.

 Formatting the SD card
 ======================